lokitronik/Be-your-inner/en/index.md

 <div class="main-wrapper">
   <div class="card-home">
     <span class="home-label">Welcome</span>
-    <h1 class="home-h1">A space to return to yourself</h1>
+    <h1 class="home-h1">BE YOUR INNER | A space to return to yourself</h1>

     <p class="home-lead">
       Here, the noise fades away and the voice of your soul begins to be heard.
 You do not come to search outside for what is missing — you come to remember that everything you need is already within you.
     </p>

     <p class="home-lead">
-      The stillness, clarity, and strength you so often sought in other places have always been with you.
+      The stillness, clarity, and strength you so often sought have always been with you.
     </p>

     <hr class="home-divider">